Mobile Menu

 The Andlinger Center for Energy and the Environment is pleased to announce a call for proposals to encourage research towards solutions for our energy and environmental future.

-The deadline for proposal submission is October 11, 2024.
+The deadline for proposal submission is October 14, 2024 at noon.
 Selected proposals can start as early as January 2025.
 Principal investigators must be full-time Princeton University faculty or research scholars.

 Topics of Interest and Funding Levels